jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

   (c) if the person is a non-resident company that does not have a fixed establishment in New Zealand, 31 March.

 ### 15C Changes in taxable periods
-(1) A person to whom section 15(1)﻿(b) or (c) applies may change the person’s taxable period to a 6-month period, or to an equivalent period described in section 15E(2), if the person meets the requirements of section 15(2).
+(1) A person to whom section 15(1)﻿(b) or (c) applies may change the person’s taxable period to a 6-month period if the person meets the requirements of section 15(2).
 (2) A person to whom section 15(1)﻿(a) applies, who does not meet the requirement of section 15(2)﻿(b) and fails to meet the requirement of section 15(2)﻿(a) in relation to a 12-month period, is required to change the person’s taxable period at the end of the taxable period ending on or after the end of the 12-month period, if subsection (2B) does not apply.
 (2B) A person who fails to meet the requirement of section 15(2)﻿(a) in relation to a 12-month period is relieved from the requirement under subsection (2) to change the person’s taxable period if the person—
   (a) is likely to meet the requirement of section 15(2)﻿(a) in relation to the following 12-month period; and (b) is not relieved by this subsection from a requirement under subsection (2) arising from a failure to meet the requirement of section 15(2)﻿(a) in relation to the preceding 12-month period.
-(3) A person to whom section 15(1)﻿(a) applies may apply to the Commissioner, in a way acceptable to the Commissioner, to change the person's taxable period to a 2-month period, or to an equivalent period described in section 15E(2).
+(3) A person to whom section 15(1)﻿(a) applies may apply to the Commissioner, in a way acceptable to the Commissioner, to change the person's taxable period to a 2-month period.
-(3B) A person to whom section 15(1)﻿(a) or (b) applies may apply to the Commissioner, in a way acceptable to the Commissioner, to change the person's taxable period to a 1-month period, or to an equivalent period described in section 15E(2).
+(3B) A person to whom section 15(1)﻿(a) or (b) applies may apply to the Commissioner, in a way acceptable to the Commissioner, to change the person's taxable period to a 1-month period.
-(3C) A person to whom section 15(1)﻿(c) applies may apply to the Commissioner, in a way acceptable to the Commissioner, to change the person's taxable period to a 2-month period, or to an equivalent period described in section 15E(2), unless section 15(4) applies.
+(3C) A person to whom section 15(1)﻿(c) applies may apply to the Commissioner, in a way acceptable to the Commissioner, to change the person's taxable period to a 2-month period unless section 15(4) applies.
 (4) A person whose taxable period is based on a 6-month or 2-month cycle is treated as having changed to a 1-month cycle if— (a) the threshold in section 15(4) applies at the end of a taxable period to the person's taxable supplies; and (b) the person has not notified the Commissioner of a change of status under section 53(1)﻿(ca) before the end of the next taxable period.
+(4B) Subsection (4C) applies when a non-resident person who has a 3-month taxable period makes supplies in New Zealand that do not meet the requirements of section 15(6).
+(4C) The person must apply to the Commissioner for a change to one of the taxable periods set out in section 15(1) and determined under section 15(2) to (5).
+The person must make the change at the end of the first taxable period in which their supplies do not meet the requirements of section 15(6).
 (5) A return provided after a change in taxable period must not include amounts for a period for which a return has already been provided.

-### 15D When change in taxable period takes effect
+### 15D When changes in basis of taxable periods take effect
-(1) This section applies if a registered person, who qualifies under section 15,— (a) applies under section 15B(5)﻿(b) or 15C to change the basis on which the person's taxable period is set to a period consisting of calendar months; or
+(1) This section applies if a registered person, who qualifies under section 15,— (a) applies under section 15B(5)﻿(b) or 15C to change the basis on which the person's taxable period is set; or (ab)
-  (ab) applies under section 15C to change the basis on which the person’s taxable period is set to a period described in section 15E(2) and not consisting of calendar months; or
   (b) is required because of section 39B of the Tax Administration Act 1994 to change the basis on which the person's taxable period is set.
 (2) A change in taxable period under subsection (1)﻿(a) or (b) takes effect at the end of the taxable period in which the person applies or is required to change the basis on which the person's taxable period is set.
-(2B) A change in taxable period under subsection (1)﻿(ab) takes effect at— (a) the end of the taxable period in which the person applies; or (b) the end of a later taxable period nominated by the registered person and approved by the Commissioner.
+(2B)
 (3) Despite subsection (2), for a person to whom section 15B applies, the Commissioner must adjust the effective date of the change in taxable period if, as a result of the change, the person's taxable period is not aligned with the person's balance date.
-(3B) A change in taxable period continues to have effect until— (a) the Commissioner withdraws approval for the basis on which the person’s taxable period is set because the Commissioner considers that the person does not have good commercial reasons for the basis:
-  (b) the person chooses, or is required, to have the person’s taxable period set on a different basis.
+(3B)
 (4) Section RC 27 of the Income Tax Act 2007 overrides this section.

 ### 15E Meaning of end of taxable period
 (1) A taxable period ends on the last day of a month.
-(2) Despite subsection (1), a registered person may apply under section 15C to the Commissioner for approval under section 15EB to have a taxable period that is—
-  (a) equivalent to a 1-month period and has a last day that is an approved date of the month; or (b) equivalent to a 1-month period and has a last day that is an approved day of the fourth week in each taxable period; or (c) equivalent to a 2-month period and has a last day that is an approved date of the second month in each taxable period; or
-  (d) equivalent to a 2-month period and has a last day that is an approved day of the eighth week in each taxable period; or (e) equivalent to a 6-month period and has a last day that is an approved date not more than 7 days before or after the last day of the sixth month in each taxable period; or
-  (f) equivalent to a 6-month period and has a last day that is an approved day of the week not more than 7 days before or after the last day of the sixth month in each taxable period.
-(2B) If a registered person has a taxable period with an approved last day or date that is not the last day of the month, the approved day or date for each taxable period and the end of the month to which the day or date is treated as corresponding for the purposes of the Act are determined using the following rules:
+(2) Despite subsection (1), a taxable period may have an end date that is not the last day of a month if the Commissioner approves a change in end date for a registered person under section 15EB.
+However, a registered person who has a change of end date approved under section 15EB(2) may subsequently choose to use the default end date under subsection (1).
-  (a) if an approved day or date for a month is before or on the fifteenth day of the month, the approved day or date is treated as corresponding to the end of the preceding month; and
-  (b) if an approved day or date for a month is after the fifteenth day of the month, the approved day or date is treated as corresponding to the end of the month; and
-  (c) successive taxable periods end on successive approved days or dates, unless subsection (2C) applies.
-(2C) A taxable period that starts after an approved day (the change day) ends on the second approved day following the change day if—
-  (a) the change day is treated under subsection (2B) as corresponding to the end of the month of the change day; and (b) the first approved day after the change day is treated under subsection (2B) as corresponding to the end of the month of the change day.
+(2B) A person who chooses to use the default end date as described in subsection (2) must notify the Commissioner of the change.
+(2C)
 (3) Subsection (4) applies if 1 or more of the following events occurs in relation to a registered person:
   (a) the natural person dies or is made bankrupt:
   (b) the company goes into liquidation or receivership, or ceases to exist on amalgamation (as defined in section YA 1 of the Income Tax Act 2007).
 (4) Despite subsection (1), if an event referred to in subsection (3) occurs, the date of the event is treated as the end of the person's taxable period.

-### 15EB Approval of taxable period not consisting of whole calendar months
+### 15EB Commissioner’s approval for changes in end dates of taxable periods
+(1) Despite section 15E(1), the Commissioner may give approval under subsection (2) for a change in end date of a registered person’s taxable period in order to reduce the compliance costs that would arise if the person’s taxable period was required to end on the last day of a month.
+For example, they may have accounting systems that are not aligned with the cycle of calendar months, or they may intend to become a member of a GST group or leave a group during a taxable period.
-(1) The Commissioner may approve under section 15C an end date for the taxable period of a registered person that is not the last day of the month if the Commissioner is satisfied that there are good commercial reasons for the registered person’s chosen date.
+(2) On application by the person, the Commissioner may approve a change in the end date of their taxable period to a day that is not the last day of a month if the Commissioner is satisfied that—
-(2) The Commissioner may approve under section 15C a day of the week as the last day for the taxable period of a registered person if the Commissioner is satisfied that—
-  (a) the use of the day requested would improve the alignment of the registered person’s taxable periods with the registered person’s accounting systems; and
-  (b) if the registered person is requesting a last day that is not within 7 days of the end of the month, the registered person’s accounting systems do not allow the use of a last day within 7 days of the end of the month.
-(3) If a registered person receives approval under subsection (1) or (2) for a taxable period (the new period) that differs from the taxable period (the old period) for which the person makes returns before the approval is given,—
+  (a) the person has good commercial reasons for the change of end date; and (b) making the change is consistent with the purpose set out in subsection (1).
+(3) The Commissioner may withdraw an approval of change of end date given under subsection (2) at any time if the Commissioner considers a requirement set out in subsection (2)﻿(a) or (b) is not met.
+(4) Subsection (5) applies—
+  (a) to a registered person other than—
+    (i) a person whose taxable period is a 6-month period under section 15(1)﻿(a):
+    (ii) a non-resident supplier whose taxable period is a 3-month period under section 15(6); and (b) when the person—
+    (i) has an accounting cycle that consists of 13 periods in a 12-month period that are each 4 weeks, or approximately 4 weeks, in length; and
+    (ii) in relation to the accounting cycle, has a change of end date approved under subsection (2).
+(5) For the purposes of subsections (1) and (2), the Commissioner may prescribe a method that the person may use to determine an approved taxable period end date for their circumstances.
+The method must provide—
+  (a) a system of deciding the end dates for the person’s taxable periods; and (b) a way to enable the person to determine the corresponding due dates for the person’s filing and payment obligations under this Act.

+### 15EC When changes in end dates of taxable periods take effect: initial approval
+(1) When a registered person has approval under section 15EB(2) to change the end date of their taxable period, the change takes effect at—
-  (a) the last old period for which the registered person makes a return must end on or before the day that precedes, by the length of a new period, the first day or date approved for the new period; and
+  (a) the end of the taxable period in which they make the application; or (b) the end of a later taxable period nominated by them and approved by the Commissioner.
+(2) Despite subsection (1), the Commissioner may approve a change in the end date of the person’s taxable period to take effect at the start of the taxable period in which they apply for the change but only if they can show that it was not practicable for them to apply for the change before the start of the period in which the change is to take effect.
+(3) The approval of the change in end date continues to have effect until— (a) the Commissioner withdraws the approval under section 15EB(3); or (b) the person chooses to have the taxable period end date determined under section 15E(1); or (c) the Commissioner approves a new end date for the taxable period under section 15EB(2).

+### 15ED When changes in end dates of taxable periods take effect: post-approval changes
+(1) This section applies when a registered person, who has approval to change the end date of their taxable period under section 15EB(2), subsequently—
+  (a) chooses to use the default end date set out in section 15E(1):
+  (b) is required to use the default end date set out in section 15E(1) because—
+    (i) the Commissioner has withdrawn approval for the person’s change in end date under section 15EB(3); and (ii) no other end date has been approved for the person’s taxable period under section 15EB(2).
+(2) The later change in end date takes effect at—
-  (b) the first new period for which the registered person makes a return begins after the end of the last old period referred to in paragraph (a).
+  (a) the end of the taxable period in which, as applicable,—
+    (i) the person chooses to use the default end date; or (ii) the Commissioner withdraws approval for the change in end date under section 15EB(3); or (b) the end of a later taxable period nominated by the person and approved by the Commissioner.

 ### 16 Taxable period returns
 (1) A registered person must provide a return setting out the amount of tax payable by them for a taxable period, calculated under section 20.